docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 Set and execute breakpoints.
 When you double click a JSX file in the platform’s windowing environment, the script runs in the Toolkit, unless it specifies a particular target application using the #target directive.
-For more information, see "Selecting a debugging target" on page 27 and "Preprocessor directives" on page 233.
+For more information, see :ref:`selecting-a-debugging-target` and :ref:`preprocessor-directives`.

-TIP: When you have completed editing and debugging your JavaScript script, you can choose to save it as a binary file (with the extension JSXBIN), using File > Export as Binary.
+.. tip:: When you have completed editing and debugging your JavaScript script, you can choose to save it as a binary file (with the extension JSXBIN), using ``File > Export as Binary``.
 The script loader recognizes both source code and compiled code.
 Any application can execute a compiled script.
-If an application recognizes the execution of compiled JavaScript, it lists JSXBIN files along with JSX files in any list of available scripts."
+If an application recognizes the execution of compiled JavaScript, it lists JSXBIN files along with JSX files in any list of available scripts.

 .. _configuring-the-toolkit-window: